Dalmatian Toadflax

 Otherwise, the goal is to prevent it from spreading to new (uninfested) areas, and to control it where possible to limit its impact on biodiversity.

-Learn to identify Dalmatian Toadflax: use the images presented in this profile page to learn how to identify this plant.
+Learn to identify dalmatian toadflax: use the images presented in this profile page to learn how to identify this plant.

 What to do if you spot it: You can report any sighting by visiting our reporting page..